mulesoft-labs/raml-for-jax-rs/maven-plugin.md

 ### Usage

-at first you should install our plugin, to do it go to core project and run mvn install, then go to maven-plugin and run mvn install again, now you are ready to use it.
+at first you should install our plugin, to do it at first you should clone this repository or donwload snapshot.
+Then go to 'raml-to-jaxrs' folder, then go to 'core' folder and type 'mvn install' after it go to parent folder and then go to 'maven-plugin' folder and type 'mvn install' again.
+Now you are ready to use maven plugin.

 Add `<pluginGroup>org.raml.plugins</pluginGroup>` to the `pluginGroups` section of your Maven `settings.xml`.